 Let us first discuss the nonpreemptive outages.
 Nonpreemptive outages typically occur between jobs, rather than during jobs.
 They occur at the beginning of each service session (i.e. at the start of a consultation work shift) whenever a doctor or another member of the medical staff is absent (e.g. due to late arrival).
-We may refer to such an outage as unplanned absences and define the mean and variance of the amount of time absent as $\frac{1}{\mu_s}$ and σ_s^2 respectively (i.e. absence times are allowed to follow a general distribution).
+We may refer to such an outage as unplanned absences and define the mean and variance of the amount of time absent as $1/\mu_s$ and σ_s^2 respectively (i.e. absence times are allowed to follow a general distribution).
 Furthermore we assume an average number of patients (represented by n) to arrive in between two consecutive absences.
 This is an important feature of the model.
 Indeed, n may be considered as the number of patients in a service session (e.g. a consultation work shift).
 Each start of a service session may induce a delay due to an absence.
-In other words, the number of patients in a service session sizes (i.e. different values of n) may provide key managerial insights.
+In other words, the number of patients in a service session is a decision variable and is comparable to a lot sizing decision.
+Evaluating different service session sizes (i.e. different values of n) may provide key managerial insights.
 We will address this issue in an upcoming section.

 Next to nonpreemptive outages, we also allow for preemptive outages to take place.
 Preemptive outages occur whenever a doctor is interrupted during a consultation activity.
-These interruptions will be modeled in an approach which builds on the tradition set by Hopp and Spearman (2000).
+These interruptions will be modeled in an approach which builds on the tradition set by Hopp et al. [26].
 They are characterized by a Mean Time To Interrupt (τ_f) and a Mean Time To Resolve (τ_r).
-The model presented in Hopp and Spearman (2000) presumes interrupts to occur only during actual service time.
+The model presented in Hopp et al. [26] presumes interrupts to occur only during actual service time.
 However, in a hospital setting it is not inconceivable that interrupts take place during the resolve time induced by a previous interrupt as well.
-For instance, if the service process of a patient is interrupted by a phone call, it is still possible for a doctor to be called away for an emergency, to receive another call, \ldots
+For instance, if the service process of a patient is interrupted by a phone call, it is still possible for a doctor to be called away for an emergency, to receive another call,

 In what follows, we present the main results on nonpreemptive as well as preemptive outages.
 In a final subsection, we present results on the joint occurrence of nonpreemptive and preemptive outages.
-In order to maintain transparency of the model and of notation, we impose the following assumptions: (1) service outages only occur at the consultation level (i.e. only workstations $i, i \in \{1, 2, ..., 6\}$ are affected); (2) for each of the surgeons, the impact of outages is identical (i.e. $\frac{1}{\mu_s}, \sigma_s^2, n, \tau_f$ and τ_r remain the same for each of the workstations at the consultation level).
+In order to maintain transparency of the model and of notation, we impose the following assumptions: (1) service outages only occur at the consultation level (i.e. only workstations $i, i \in \{1, 2, ..., 6\}$ are affected); (2) for each of the surgeons, the impact of outages is identical (i.e. $1/\mu_s$, σ_s^2 , n, τ_f and τ_r remain the same for each of the workstations at the consultation level).